tetex7/disterm.py/README.md

 # **DISterm**
 The **Discord Terminal**, <a href="./docs/implement.md"><b>read the docs on how to implement this on your own server</b></a>

+a Libre alternative to MEE6 or any other modular bot but like I said in the the implementation documents not for your average squeaker's Discord server

 <!--<img src="./x46FWlogo.png?raw=true" alt="x46FW logo" align="right" height="250px">-->

 <!--